IBIdarmajaya/PySS7/README.md

-# PySS
+# PySS7

-Python SS7 stack.
+*This is a work-in-stalled-progress.
+Attempting to be a Python implimentation of the SS7 / Sigtran stack.
+The eventual aim of this project, would be to allow working with SS7 links in a similar manner to sockets, where the lower layers are abstracted away.*

 This library handles SS7 messaging used in telecommunications networks.